Japanese automakers eye e-fuel as alternative to EVs | The Japan Times

 What is e-fuel?

-E-fuel is a liquid fuel made from water and carbon dioxide in a process powered by renewable energy.
+E-fuel is a liquid fuel made from water, carbon dioxide and renewable energy.
 Hydrogen, produced via water electrolysis using renewable energy such as solar power, reacts with carbon dioxide using innovative technologies to make e-fuel.
 The use of renewable power and capturing carbon dioxide from the atmosphere makes it a carbon-neutral fuel when it is burned with no net greenhouse gas emissions.

 What’s the advantage of using e-fuel?